anornkun/ecash_node_tools/README.md

 ###  automatically run script every hour

 The schedule.sh script adds an entry to the crontab scheduler to call the upgrade.sh script every hour.
-The node is automatically upgraded if a new version is found on the Bitcoin ABC site.
-Also, in the case of a server reboot, the node is restarted (to be confirmed).
-The output of the upgrade.sh calls is logged in ecash_node_tools/log.txt.
+The node will be automatically upgraded if a new version is found on the Bitcoin ABC site.
+Also, in the case of a server reboot, the node will be restarted (to be confirmed).
+The output of all  upgrade.sh calls is logged in ecash_node_tools/log.txt.

-run the script:
+Run the script:

     ./ecash_node_tools/schedule.sh